dblock/code.dblock.org/_posts/2012/2012-01-17-octopress-setting-up-a-blog-and-contributing-to-an-existing-one.markdown

 comments: true
 dblog_post_id: 309
 ---
 [Octopress](http://octopress.org) documentation can be quite confusing.
 It took me a while to understand what the heck Octopress is doing to branches and remote origins.
-It’s actually pretty simple, so I am going to try to un-confuse you.
-I will also show you a better way to contribute to an existing blog and explain what’s happening in those Rake tasks.
+It's actually pretty simple, so I am going to try to un-confuse you.
+I will also show you a better way to contribute to an existing blog and explain what's happening in those Rake tasks.

 We are going to deploy a blog to Github pages, so we need a project, such as _username.github.com_.
 Go to Github to create one.
 Use your username instead of "username".